 Ticket Types and Prices

 On one hand I really wouldn’t call this a cheap day out but on the other I do think their pricing, for one of the most popular Edinburgh city centre attractions, is pretty expected.
-Tickets are only sold at the desk, on the day.
+You can get your tickets through Viator.